triggermesh/docs/docs/guides/creatingadls.md

     retry: <integer>
 ```

+Where:

+The `deadLetterSink` spec contains configuration settings to enable using a dead letter sink.
+This tells the Subscription what happens to events that cannot be delivered to the subscriber.
+When this is configured, events that fail to be delivered are sent to the dead letter sink destination.
+The destination can be a Knative Service or a URI.
+In the example, the destination is a Service object, or Knative Service, named example-sink.

+The `backoffDelay` delivery parameter specifies the time delay before an event delivery retry is attempted after a failure.
+The duration of the backoffDelay parameter is specified using the ISO 8601 format.
+For example, PT1S specifies a 1 second delay.

+The `backoffPolicy` delivery parameter can be used to specify the retry back off policy.
+The policy can be specified as either linear or exponential.
+When using the linear back off policy, the back off delay is the time interval specified between retries.
+When using the exponential back off policy, the back off delay is equal to backoffDelay*2^<numberOfRetries>.
+retry specifies the number of times that event delivery is retried before the event is sent to the dead letter sink.

 ### Broker Configuration

 You can configure how events are delivered for each Broker by adding a delivery spec, as shown in the following example: